nikolamar/em/README.md

 ...
 ```

-<p>&nbsp;</p>

-**But still, it will not work because we are using a persistent prop with hash maps and sets.
-Javascript doesn't know how to stringify (while this could be automized it is better for a user to handle serialize and deserialize themselves)**
+But still, it will not work because we are using a persistent prop with hash maps and sets.
+Javascript doesn't know how to stringify (while this could be automized it is better for a user to handle serialize and deserialize themselves).
 Add provider callback props `serializeStates` and `deserializeStates`.

 ```jsx
 ...